VoxForge/Robocallblocker/README.md

 ***OBIHAI OBI110 - setting up basic communications between OBI110 and FreePBX***

 This document assumes that you have your OBI110 connected to your network and telephone jack, and you have installed [FreePBX 14 (with version 13 of Asterisk)](https://www.freepbx.org/downloads/) on a dedicated computer, which is connected to the same network.
-The OBI110 ip address is 192.168.1.13, and FreePBX is at 192.168.1.11.
+The OBI110 ip address is 192.168.1.13, FreePBX is at 192.168.1.11, and your router is at 192.168.1.1.

 **1. OBI110 Network Settings**